microsoftgraph/microsoft-graph-docs/api-reference/beta/resources/synchronization-configure-with-custom-target-attributes.md

-# Configure synchronization with custom target attributes
+---title: "Configure synchronization with custom target attributes"description: "You can customize your synchronization schema to include custom attributes that are defined in the target directory.
+This article describes how to customize a Salesforce subscription by adding a new field called `officeCode`.
+You set up synchronization from Azure Active Directory (Azure AD) to Salesforce, and for each user, you will populate the `officeCode` field in Salesforce with the value from the `extensionAttribute10` field in Azure AD."---# Configure synchronization with custom target attributes

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.